Fractured

 Phone: 07941 660 192

-About Jill Jarman
+Jill Jarman - Composer

 A composer and jazz pianist, Jill Jarman's music reflects diverse genres, effortlessly merging the boundaries between classical and jazz. "...Art music with jazz waywardness" [Swedish dagbladet].
 A fascination with music from different cultures blur these boundaries further, and can be heard in works such as Echoes from the birdcage, an ensemble piece with percussionist Evelyn Glennie showing aspects from the multicultural sound world of London's Kings Cross.

-About Dame Evelyn Glennie
+Dame Evelyn Glennie - Percussion

 Dame Evelyn Glennie is the world’s premier solo percussionist.
 Her solo recordings exceed 40 CDs.
 A double GRAMMY award winner and BAFTA nominee, Evelyn composes for film, theatre and television.
 The Evelyn Glennie Podcast was launched in 2020.
 Evelyn was awarded an OBE in 1993 and has over 100 international awards to date, including the Polar Music Prize, the Léonie Sonning Music Prize and the Companion of Honour.
 Evelyn is Curator for The Evelyn Glennie Collection.
 Her iconic film Touch the Sound, TED Talk and charity The Evelyn Glennie Foundation embody her life-long mission to Teach the World to Listen.

-About Catrin Finch
+Catrin Finch - Harpest

 It pushes the boundaries,” says Catrin Finch.
 “It’s not really harp-based at all, so it’s a bit of a gamble.”
 She’s describing her lock-down collaboration with the Cardiff-based electronic musician and producer Lee House.
 “What I’m trying to do in this next phase of my career, is maybe move away from being solely a harpist.”
 A bit of a departure for some perhaps, but for Catrin Finch, known chiefly as the most gifted classical harp virtuoso of her generation, making an album with “an Ibiza chill-out kind of vibe” is more than a bit of a gamble.
 It’s another bold departure from the well-paved classical music highway, onto uncharted byways bound for terra incognita.